clinical-meteor/cookbook/cookbook/namespacing.md

 $('#homePage .panel .panel-header').text()
 ````

-So, we want to incorporate our styling into our namespacing, and we do so by using a preprocessor that supports nested classes.
+We also want to incorporate our styling into our namespacing, and we do so by using a preprocessor that supports nested classes.
 The nested classes allow us to write our styles in the same manner as our HTML.
 This is especially important because it prevent styles from leaking outside their component.
 It also keeps the styling structurally the same as the HTML and in close proximity to our component, and not off in a bootstrap library who-knows-where in the app.

 ````less
 #homePage{